qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 )
 ```

-In this scenario you can increase precision of the search by increasing `ef` nad `m` parameter of HNSW index, even with limited RAM.
+In this scenario you can increase the precision of the search by increasing the `ef` and `m` parameters of the HNSW index, even with limited RAM.

 ```
 ...